suarezmanuel/the-site/content/unordered/02-rubiks-solver.md

-for `randomized` to output the optimal solution, it would need to guess all the moves correctly. meaning that it would be correct with probability $\frac{1}{6^k}$, why? because for each steps there are $6$ possible guesses and each one generates a new branch. for a "good" random scramble of a cube, the optimal solution is of length $18$ on average. meaning that this algorithm, assuming that the random distribution is perfectly uniform (which it isn't) would give an optimal solution with probability $9.846e-15$.
+for `randomized` to output the optimal solution, it would need to guess all the moves correctly. meaning that it would be correct with probability $\frac{1}{6^k}$, why? because for each steps there are $6$ possible guesses and each one generates a new branch. for a "good" random scramble of a cube, an optimal solution is of length $18$ on average. meaning that this algorithm, assuming that the random distribution is perfectly uniform (which it isn't) would give an optimal solution with probability $9.846e-15$.